 - Grease an 8-inch round cake pan.
 Ideally, cut a piece of parchment paper to cover the bottom of the pan (then grease the parchment paper to prevent sticking).

 - Prep the orange zest and juice.
-You’ll need about 3 fresh oranges to get 3 tbsp of zest.
+You’ll need about 1 fresh orange per tablespoon of zest.
 Use the small grating side of a box grater or a handheld micro plane to zest the orange.
-Only grate the bright orange portion of the peel and not any of the white pith underneath.
+Only grate the bright orange portion of the peel and not any of the white pith underneath.3 tablespoon orange zest

-- Juice the oranges after they are zested.
-If the oranges are large and juicy you should have 1 C of juice but may need an extra orange (or store-bought orange juice) to get enough.
+- Juice the oranges after they're zested.
+If the oranges are large and juicy you should have enough, but may need an extra orange (or store-bought orange juice) to get enough.1 cup orange juice

 - Measure the flour by gently scooping the flour into the measuring cup until it's over filled.
 Then, use a flat edge, like the back of a knife, to scrape off excess so you have a perfectly measured amount.
 Measure the cocoa powder the same way.

-- In a large bowl sift together 1 ½ C all-purpose flour, ½ C cocoa powder, ½ tsp baking soda and 1 tsp baking powder.
+- In a large bowl sift together all-purpose flour, cocoa powder, baking soda and baking powder.1 ½ cup all-purpose flour, ½ cup cocoa powder, ½ teaspoon baking soda, 1 teaspoon baking powder

-- Make a well in the center of the dry ingredients and pour in ½ C oil, 1 tsp vanilla extract, 1 C orange juice and 3 tbsp orange zest.
+- Make a well in the center of the dry ingredients and pour in oil, vanilla extract, orange juice and orange zest.½ cup oil, 1 teaspoon vanilla extract, 1 cup orange juice, 3 tablespoon orange zest

 - Whisk the cake batter together until just mixed (no noticeable large clumps of dry flour).